 To apply for a research grant, please contact the Research Committee chair, Vica Papp.

-The following projects are currently being funded by IAFPA research grants:
+The following projects were recently funded by IAFPA research grants:

 - How to deal with voice quality in forensic phonetics: a feasibility study towards a simplified perceptual protocol